- What is immunotherapy?

 This project is a collaborative effort with Professor Sergio Rutella at Nottingham Trent University (NTU).

-- Treg/T-cell ratios and their impact on transplant outcome
+Treg/T-cell ratios and their impact on transplant outcomes

 We have shown that if there is a higher proportion of regulatory T-cells (Tregs) compared to total T-cells in the graft from an adult donor, it improves the chance of a successful transplant.